avsngh-git/From-Scratch/README.md

 # From-Scratch
 Implementation of various concepts from Machine Learning in code from scratch.
+I will be using pytorch for some stuff but the math will be from scratch.

+## Work in Progress
+Batch Normalization